Ireland’s leader in tyre recycling

 - Trailer drop and pick up service: Best option if you are a large scrap tyre producer.
 We will leave a bulk trailer for you to fill it up at your convenience, once full we will pick it up.

-- Facility drop off service: Our facility is open to the public so this is a good option if you live locally and are able to deliver scrap tyres at your convenience.
+- Facility drop off service: Our three depots are open to the public by appointment only so this is a good option if you live locally and are able to deliver scrap tyres at your convenience.

 - Clean up contractor: We also offer site clean-up services.
 With our large fleet of trucks and mobile shredding operations, we can offer several clean up options for your site.